-Child Advocacy Day is an annual event where advocates meet in Jefferson City to fight for legislative support for policies that support and uplift Missouri children and families.
+Child Advocacy Day is an annual event where advocates meet in Jefferson City to fight for legislative action on policies that support and uplift Missouri children and families.

 We believe all Missouri children deserve to: